Module 4 • International Monetary Systems

 For discussion:

 “Which constraint bites first for your chosen region?”.
-Hint: Connect to one policy debate: recession response, banking stress, capital outflows, or reserve-currency credibility.
+Connect to one policy debate: recession response, banking stress, capital outflows, or reserve-currency credibility.

 Reserve currency: conditions & contenders